BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 * For single spread arguments copy is performed.
 * For `char`, `boolean` and `long` types a normal array copy is used, all other arrays are copied using slices.

+The standard library for **JS** is also written in **Kotlin** and then translated to **JS**.
+The examples of utilized functions can be seen [here](https://github.com/JetBrains/kotlin/blob/25d25be4f5260c219f68ff9070a0e18a146b35e1/libraries/stdlib/js/runtime/arrays.kt) and [here](https://github.com/JetBrains/kotlin/blob/25d25be4f5260c219f68ff9070a0e18a146b35e1/libraries/stdlib/js/runtime/noPackageHacks.kt).

 ```kotlin
 // Kotlin